ursisterbtw/sankosniper/README.md

 ## Overview

-sankosniper is a Web3 automation toolkit designed for monitoring and executing pass trading strategies on a specific blockchain-based pass trading platform.
-The toolkit provides a suite of Python scripts that enable automated transaction monitoring, pass purchasing, and trading activities, as well as configurable take-profit and stop-loss settings.
+sankosniper is a Web3 automation toolkit designed for monitoring and executing pass trading strategies on a sanko.tv streaming / trading platform.
+It provides a suite of Python scripts that enable automated transaction monitoring, pass purchasing, and trading activities, as well as configurable take-profit and stop-loss settings.

 ## Features